Redirection Controller Using Reinforcement Learning: Introduction

 The remainder of this paper is organized as follows.
-In Section 2, we review literature related to redirection and RL.
-Section 3 describes our new redirection controller using RL.
-Section 4 describes common algorithms and simulation framework of the experiments conducted in this study.
-In Section 5, we propose and evaluate a heuristic redirection controller for a physical space with obstacles as a preliminary experiment.
-Section 6 discusses the evaluation of operations targeted by the redirection controllers using RL.
-Sections 7 and 8 present the comparisons of the heuristic redirection controller with the redirection controllers using RL in the physical space with obstacles and in different types of VEs.
-Section 9 presents generalized discussions of this work.
-Finally, Section 10 summarizes the contributions of this work and presents future enhancements.
+In Section II, we review the literature related to redirection and RL.
+Section III describes the proposed redirection controller using RL.
+Section IV describes common algorithms and simulation framework of the experiments conducted in this study.
+In Section V, we propose and evaluate a heuristic redirection controller for a \red{real space} with obstacles as a preliminary experiment.
+In Section VI, we describe the simulation results of applying the RL-based controller to individual redirection manipulations.
+Sections VII and VIII present the comparisons of the heuristic redirection controller with the redirection controller using RL in a \red{real space} with obstacles and in different types of VEs.
+Section IX discusses the user study for our proposed techniques.
+Section X presents generalized discussions of this work.
+Finally, Section XI summarizes the contributions of this work and presents future enhancements.